discoveryjs/discovery-cli/README.md

 Options:

-        --asset-names [pattern]         Specify a pattern for file names of the asset files corresponding to each model
-        --no-cache                      Disable data caching
+        --asset-names [pattern]         Pattern for file names of the asset files corresponding to each model --no-cache                      Disable data caching
         --cachedir [dir]                Path to store cache files (using .discoveryjs-cache by default when [dir] is not set)